suryamidha/suryamidha.github.io/index.md

 Other school roles have been

-- School Site Council Student Representative
+- School Site Council Student Representative for Quimby Oak Middle School
-- District Advisory Council Student Representative
+- District Advisory Council Student Representative for Quimby Oak Middle School

 #### Accomplishments
 Here are some of school accomplishments I am most proud of: